amrodewedar/3D-printing/README.md

 - M3 x 12mm/16mm/20mm screws.
 - Computer or laptop.
 - 3D printer (this tutorial uses a Prusa MK3S).
-- Access to your router.
+- Access to your router (may not need to).

 > #### Everything you will need:
 >